darasus/ai-blog/content/how-long-does-mediation-take.md

   for everyone, so in simple cases the mediator will help the parties brainstorm, negotiate, and collaborate towards the best possible solution.
 In complex cases, mediation is often a multi-session process.
+intro: >-
+  Mediation is an alternative dispute resolution procedure that helps two parties find common ground and reach a mutually beneficial outcome.
+It is not a trial, nor does it involve judging or advocacy.
+Rather, mediation is a collaborative process where both sides work with neutral third-party mediators to resolve their dispute and come to an agreement that’s fair and equitable for all involved.

+  Mediation can take as long as each party needs it to take and no longer than that.
+Depending on the case, mediation sessions can last anywhere from one hour to multiple days.
+The time frame will depend largely on multiple factors including:

+  Mediation sessions are confidential, so there isn’t a set end time like you might experience in court or arbitration proceedings.
+Instead, parties can chose to end mediation at any point if they feel they’ve reached the best possible outcome for themselves and the other party involved.
+Here are some general guidelines regarding how long mediation takes:
 ---

 ## Mediation for simple cases